 Nobody under the age of twenty-one is ever going to take that one seriously.
 Birthday parties and beer busts are far more fun than funerals; although as I get older, I tend to dread my birthdays more and more.
 When I was young, birthdays were fun, and getting older was exciting.
 But aging is not so fun anymore.
 Age is turning me into an ogre, and I can't stand the sight of myself in a mirror; especially one of those large full-length bathroom mirrors they invariably install in motel rooms.

 But a funeral can really make you aware of your own mortality in a very special way.
 My wife's mother died in 2005, my own mother one year later as well as a good friend at work; and my favorite nephew dropped dead to the floor in 2015.
-All those passings disturbed me because I realized the grim reaper had started picking us off one by one, and it's only a matter of time now before my own number comes up.
+All those passings disturbed me because I realized the grim reaper was closing in, and had started picking us off one by one.
+It's only a matter of time now before my own number comes up.

 ● Ecc 7:3-4 . .Vexation is better than revelry; for though the face be sad, the heart may be glad.
 Wise men are drawn to a house of mourning, and fools to a house of merrymaking.